 Do you have heavy tooth wear?
 You can’t exactly control yourself when you’re asleep.
 Though this doesn’t usually pose a problem, there are some things you might unconsciously do that could cause harm to your teeth and other oral structures.
-Bruxism, or the habit of grinding your teeth, typically affects patients in their sleep, although it can often manifest during the day, as well.
+Bruxism, or the habit of grinding and clenching your teeth, typically affects patients in their sleep, although it can often manifest during the day, as well.
 In some cases, the condition may be mild enough to not need treatment, while in others, bruxism can lead to frequent headaches, jaw problems, and damage to a patient’s teeth.
 If the majority of your habit occurs at night, then you may be unaware of its presence until you exhibit resulting symptoms.

 What Causes You to Wear Your Teeth?